flash1293/kibana-provision/README.md

 This will push all files in the current directory following the `<type>-<id>.json` naming scheme into the specified space, overwriting existing objects.
 For development: If `--watch` is set, it fill watch for changes to the local files and re-push on every change.

+## Example workflow: Keeping your dashboard under version control

+### Initialization
+* Create a new space just for you
+* Put together your dashboard
+* Use `pull` command to pull into empty directory
+* Check into your version control

+### Rollout (this depends a lot on your setup, another approach would be mounting the working copy into a docker container as a volume, etc.)
+* Checkout your repository on host running production Kibana instance
+* Edit `kibana.yml` to load working copy directory into shared space used by analysts
+* (Re)start Kibana or send `SIGHUP` signal to kick off provisioning

+### Updates
+* Start `push --watch` on your private space
+* Change config files in your preferred text editor
+* Refresh dashboard to see changes
+* When doing changes in the Kibana UI, run `pull` afterwards to update your local image
+* When finished, commit to version control and run `push` on the shared space

 ## Automatic provisioning

 Installing the plugin `provision` will make it possible to load a local directory following the `<type>-<id>.json` naming scheme on Kibana start / config reload via `SIGHUP` signal to the Kibana process.